 that time, there were more than 170 plant-based medicines used by Native tribes.1 Some of these plants had powerful

 psychoactive properties that were probably used for medicine and in ceremonies.

-arise.
 Some early Native cultures used fermented beverages in ceremonies.
-Typically, there were controls in place that prohibited or minimized
+Typically, there were controls in place that prohibited or minimized exposure–especially

 Early records show a pattern of distrust of and distaste for European alcohol among American Indian tribes.
-It was referred to as "fool's
+European alcohol was referred to as "fool's

 and plant-based anti-craving medicines.
 Many tribes today are having success treating alcoholism using these same techniques.1